-Twenty-five sorghum genotypes comprising of 15 germplasm accessions, three landraces, one commercial hybrid, four improved varieties, and a resistant and a susceptible check (Table 1) were evaluated for resistance to C. partellus under artificial infestation during the rainy and post-rainy seasons at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), Patancheru, Andhra Pradesh, India.
-All the genotypes were planted in 4-row plots, each 2-m long with ridges 75 cm apart, in a randomized complete block design (RCBD) with three replications.
-The plots were fertilized with a basal application of 40 kg N and 40 kg P205 per hectare.
-The seedlings were thinned to a spacing of 10 cm by maintaining a population of 20 seedlings per 2-m row.
+A total of 25 sorghum genotypes comprising 15 germplasm accessions, three landraces, one commercial hybrid, four improved varieties, and one resistant and one susceptible check (Table 1) were evaluated for resistance to C. partellus under artificial infestation during the rainy and post-rainy seasons at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), Patancheru, Andhra Pradesh, India.
+All the genotypes were planted in four-row plots, each 2 m long with ridges 75 cm apart, in a randomized complete block design with three replications.
+The plots were fertilized with a basal application of 40 kg N and $40 \text{ kg } P_2O_5$ per ha.
+The seedlings were thinned to a spacing of 10 cm by maintaining a population of 20 seedlings per 2 m row.
 At the flowering stage, the panicles were covered with pollination paper bags, which were subsequently replaced with nylon bags (30 mesh) at the milk stage to prevent bird damage.
 In each plot, two rows were infested with stemborer neonates, as described below.
 The remaining two rows served as an uninfested control.